 - Ensure that Account Manager is selected.

-- Click on Domains in the menu at the top of the page.
+- Click Domains from the menu bar at the top of the page.

 - Scroll down to the DNS Settings section, click the menu icon on the right and select Add Record from the drop-down menu.